fjchange/fjchange/README.md

 - [知乎:「Kiwi」](https://www.zhihu.com/people/feng-jia-chang)

 💬 **News**:
+- 2024-09-03: Weakly-Supervised Temporal Action Localization by Progressive Complementary Learning is accepted by IEEE Transactions on Circuits and Systems for Video Technology (TSCVT).
 - 2022-12-27: I serve as a reviewer for Pattern Recognition (PR).
 - 2022-11-17: I serve as a reviewer for IEEE Transactions on Multimedia (TMM).
 - 2022-11-09: I serve as a reviewer for IEEE Transactions on Circuits and Systems for Video Technology (TSCVT).